 This board paddling became extremely popular over the years, since the sport is available to everyone, it doesn’t require any special fitness condition and the technique is easy to handle.
 It has a positive impact on human health, given the fact that it increases our balance, endurance, strength and improves the state of our muscles.
 By sliding the water surface, the person is getting in closer touch with the river/lake than it could ever do if in a kayak or a boat.

-So, you come to Tara mountain and you would love to get closer to this ravishing nature, to have your own slow adventure.
+So, you come to Tara mountain and you would love to get closer to this ravishing nature, to have your own slow adventure, to get that active holiday in Tara Mountain to its full potential.
 What better way to do it than by SUP!
 I wanted to try this for some time, even though I couldn’t really imagine that my first slide would be on the fast Drina and at the end of April.
 It wasn’t that warm outside, while the river was still pretty cold.
 Still, Miloje assured me that this is going to be one great adventure, showing me video clips from the last year’s international championship in Austria.
 There were 34 teams from 17 countries, and Serbia came to be the sixth, even though it was the first time it attended the competition.
 This year it takes place in France in June.

 Well, it all sounds great, but when you get to step on the board that is just rocking all over the surface, you are not that sure you are doing the right thing.
 But I wanted to try it, right!
 Even if it means to do it on Drina… In April…